devpunks/sturn/README.md

 # sturn.io
 stun/turn server for WebRTC

+A STUN/TURN server is needed when the node where the web session will be started is behind a NAT.

   - How to change stun server - https://github.com/andyet/SimpleWebRTC/issues/134

 ## STUN _(Session Traversal Utilities for NAT)_